hrj/abandon/README.md

 > **abandon** _noun_: freedom from inhibitions, restraint, concern, or worry.

 **Abandon** is a text based, double-entry accounting system.
-It can generate both textual and graphical interactive reports.
-It is heavily inspired by [Ledger](http://http://www.ledger-cli.org/) but leans towards simplicity.
+Transactions are entered in plain text files.
+You can use your favorite text editor to edit these files, and can use your favorite SCM to version control them.

+From these input text files, Abandon can present textual reports or graphical reports.
+The graphical reports are useful when you need to interactively explore the data.

+Abandon is inspired by [Ledger](http://http://www.ledger-cli.org/) but is simpler to use, has a more regular syntax, has a GUI and is cross-platform.
+Abandon tries to maintain syntax compatibility with Ledger whenever possible.

 #### Sample Text report
 ![Abandon Text output Screenshot](http://i.imgur.com/3mks4uv.png)